niamoto/niamoto-portal/docs/index.rst

-.. ncbif documentation master file, created by sphinx-quickstart on Mon May  2 18:09:11 2016.
+.. niamoto documentation master file, created by sphinx-quickstart on Mon May  2 18:09:11 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ncbif's documentation!
+Welcome to niamoto's documentation!
 ========================================

 Contents: